 Q: Where’s my refund?
 I’ve been issued a refund but have not received it.

-A: If you believe you’re due a refund, but have not received it, please log in to UVAPay under the Finances section of your SIS Student Center to review current account details to confirm a refund was issued.
+A: If you believe you’re due a refund, but have not received it, please log in to UVAPay from the dashboard of your SIS account to review current account details to confirm a refund was issued.
 If a refund was processed, please be sure to verify your mailing address and/or direct deposit details.
-Alternatively, please contact us at firstname.lastname@example.org to review your account.
+Alternatively, please contact us at email@example.com to review your account.